-Youth On Their Own – a 501(c)(3) dropout prevention agency – strives to eliminate these barriers to education and empower Arizona’s homeless youth to stay in school.
-For over 30 years, we have supported the high school graduation of this unique demographic by providing financial assistance, basic human needs, and one-on-one guidance.
-With the help of our supporters nationwide, we have empowered over 16,000 homeless youth to remain in school and pursue opportunities for self-sufficiency.
+Youth On Their Own (YOTO) supports the high school graduation and continued success of youth experiencing homelessness in Pima County.
+We strive to eliminate barriers to education and empower housing insecure youth in our community to stay in school.
+For over 35 years, we have supported this unique demographic by providing financial assistance, basic human needs, guidance, and more.
+With the help of our amazing YOTO Family, YOTO has supported over 20,000 local youth in their journeys toward high school graduation!